hunan-rostomyan/notes/Quotes.md

 - "The world is changed by your example, not by your opinion."
   - teaching by example

+### Conway

+- "Let's do some mathematics.
+All good mathematics starts with the word "let": Let 0 + 0 = z."
+  - mathematical reasoning; assumptions
+  - *Genius at Play: The Curious Mind of John Horton Conway*, p.
+136

 ### Descartes

 - "You just keep pushing.
 You just keep pushing.
 I made every mistake that could be made.
 But I just kept pushing."